Friday, 2 November 2012

 A picture of that year’s intake

 Of Fulbright Scholars.
-Just arriving -
+Just arrivi

 Or arrived.
 Or some of them.